CEO Salary and Pay

 Historical Evolution of CEO Compensation

-• Performance-Based Compensation Era: In the mid-20th century, we have shifted toward performance-based compensation.
-Stock options gained prominence as a way to align the interests of CEOs with those of shareholders, tying executive salaries to the company’s financial performance and stock price, thus creating a link between the CEO and the company’s success.
+Performance-Based Compensation Era: In the mid-20th century, we shifted toward performance-based compensation.
+The CEO’s pay is based on their performance and the company’s stock price.
+This connects their interests with those of shareholders.
+This created a bond between the CEO and the company’s success.

 In response to increasing concerns, regulatory interventions began to shape CEO compensation.
-The 2010 Dodd-Frank Wall Street Reform and Consumer Protection Act in the United States introduced “say-on-pay” votes, giving shareholders the right to approve or reject executive pay packages.
+In 2010, the United States enacted the Dodd-Frank Wall Street Reform and Consumer Protection Act.
+Shareholders could vote on executive pay to express their approval or disapproval.
 Similar regulatory changes also occurred in other countries, emphasising transparency and shareholder input.

 Current Focus